bbauska/W3Cx-2of5/README.md

 Semantic elements are beneficial to both the developer and browser.
 They convey much more information about your HTML document's content and structure.
 There is a tag called header in semantic HTML.
-When you see a heading like &lt;h1&gt; or <h2>, you know this is likely the start of a new sub-section or topic.
+When you see a heading like &lt;h1&gt; or &lt;h2&gt;, you know this is likely the start of a new sub-section or topic.
 Communication is always welcome in any programming language.

-This additional communication is useful for a <b>developer** who can understand the markup structure better (when you come back to your code after a year or pass it on to a colleague, this is going to help you and them a lot!).
-For the <b>browser**, it can better differentiate different types of data which results in better display of content in different devices. <b>Assistive technology**, such as a screen reader, will read content and convey information about the content depending on the semantic meaning, for example, identifying headers and reading them in a different tone.
+This additional communication is useful for a <b>developer</b> who can understand the markup structure better (when you come back to your code after a year or pass it on to a colleague, this is going to help you and them a lot!).
+For the <b>browser</b>, it can better differentiate different types of data which results in better display of content in different devices. <b>Assistive technology</b>, such as a screen reader, will read content and convey information about the content depending on the semantic meaning, for example, identifying headers and reading them in a different tone.